-Partner Rachel Stroup focuses her litigation practice on employment law and criminal defense.
-Rachel is a compassionate and tenacious advocate who is dedicated to fighting for her clients.
+Partner Rachel Stroup focuses her litigation practice on employment law, criminal defense, and university discipline.
+Rachel is a tenacious advocate who is dedicated to fighting for her clients.

 In 2015 and 2016, Rachel Stroup was selected to the Rising Stars list by Super Lawyers.Employment Law and Other Civil Litigation

 In her employment practice, Rachel brings her experience, judgment and compassion to bear in order to secure excellent results for her clients.
-Rachel has successfully represented clients with claims of discrimination (on the basis of race, sex, national origin, religion, age and sexual orientation), retaliation, sexual harassment, hostile work environment, wrongful termination, violations of the Family and Medical Leave Act (FMLA), and breach of contract.
-She routinely counsels clients facing these issues, and has litigated employment cases in state and federal courts, and before the Massachusetts Commission Against Discrimination (MCAD).
+Rachel has successfully represented clients with a range of discrimination claims (race, sex, national origin, religion, age and sexual orientation), as well as claims of retaliation, sexual harassment, hostile work environment, wrongful termination, violations of the Family and Medical Leave Act (FMLA), and breach of contract.
+She regularly advises clients facing these issues, and she has litigated in state and federal courts and before the Massachusetts Commission Against Discrimination (MCAD).

-Rachel listens carefully to each client’s needs, and works with the client to devise a case strategy aimed at meeting those needs.
-She recognizes that many of her clients want to focus on a strategy that compensates them for the injuries they have suffered without a protracted trial is the primary objective.
-Rachel’s strong advocacy, thoughtful decision making, and hard work have led to substantial settlements for her clients in cases she litigates.
-For example, she recently obtained a significant settlement on behalf of her client with employment discrimination (on the basis of national origin and religion) and retaliation claims against a state agency.
-In another case, she brought a disability discrimination case based on the employer’s failure to accommodate her client’s disability; her client obtained a substantial settlement before the case went to trial.
-Rachel has also litigated, and successfully settled, claims of race discrimination, sex discrimination, and sexual orientation discrimination.
+Rachel listens carefully to ascertain her client’s needs and works with the client to devise a case strategy aimed at meeting those needs.
+Many of her clients want to focus on a strategy that compensates them for the injuries they have suffered without having to go through a protracted trial.
+When that has been the goal, Rachel’s strong advocacy, thoughtful decision making, and hard work have led to substantial pretrial settlements for her clients.
+She recently obtained a substantial settlement for one of her clients with employment discrimination, sexual harassment and retaliation claims and has and successfully settled claims for national origin, religion, disability, race, sex and sexual orientation discrimination.

-In addition to litigating employment claims, Rachel advises clients facing difficult workplace situations, and negotiates separation and severance agreements for clients who have left, or are leaving, their jobs.
-In this role, she conducts careful research to determine what potential legal claims and strategies the client can use as leverage to help resolve the situation or to obtain a stronger negotiating position.
-In a recent victory, through a combination of counseling and advocacy, Rachel helped a client, who faced possible termination, to remain in his position.
+Rachel also advises clients facing difficult workplace situations and negotiates separation and severance agreements for clients who have left, or are leaving, their jobs.
+Her legal knowledge and litigation experience come to bear in developing stronger negotiating positions that the client can use as leverage to help resolve the situation.
+Recently, through a combination of counseling and advocacy, Rachel was successful in preventing a client’s termination, allowing him to remain in his position.

-Rachel has tried two first-degree murder cases, one of which resulted in a not guilty verdict after Rachel conducted a surgical cross-examination of the Commonwealth's cellphone expert.
-In both cases, she was engaged in all facets of preparing for and conducting trial, from working closely with the clients to ensure their needs were met to preparing and arguing motions and examining witnesses.
+Rachel has tried two first-degree murder cases, one to a not guilty verdict after Rachel conducted a critical cross-examination of the Commonwealth's cellphone expert.
+In both cases, she was engaged in all facets of preparing for and conducting trial, from working closely with the clients to ensure their needs were met, to preparing and arguing motions and examining witnesses.

-She also routinely represents clients charged with other crimes, including crimes of violence and drug crimes.
-For example, in a recent OUI and drug possession case, Rachel convinced the prosecutor to allow the client to take a continuance without a finding, which will result in a dismissal after the client completes a period of probation.
-In another recent case, Rachel secured pre-trial probation for her client, who faced charges of assault and assault and battery on a police officer, among others.
+Rachel has secured excellent results for her clients, some through trial and some before trial.
+In a recent drug case, Rachel convinced the prosecutor to agree to a continuance without a finding, which will result in a dismissal and no conviction on the client’s record once the client completes probation.
+In another recent case, Rachel secured pre-trial probation for a client who faced charges of assault and assault, battery on a police officer, and other charges.
 Following a short term of unsupervised probation, the client’s case was dismissed.

-In a case where her client was convicted of possession and distribution of child pornography, Rachel presented his case before the Sex Offender Registry Board (SORB) and got him categorized as a low level offender, which made it easier for her client to rebuild his life after his incarceration.
+After one client was convicted of child pornography charges, Rachel represented him before the Sex Offender Registry Board (SORB) and got him categorized as a low-level offender, which made it easier for her client to rebuild his life after his incarceration.

 J.D., Northeastern University School of Law, 2006